 Some dogs have no problem with the high altitude, while others may exhibit more signs.
 Depending on how fast you ascend will affect the onset and severity of the symptoms.

-Like humans, dogs can get headaches, vomit, or feel nauseous at high altitude, among other symptoms.
+Like humans, low oxygen levels from altitude can give dogs headaches, make them vomit, or feel nauseous, among other symptoms.
 In extreme cases, it can cause a build up of fluid in the lungs and brain.

 Signs of Altitude Sickness in Dogs